 Professionally Packaged Survival Food

 These are foods packaged to store for a decade or more.
-Some will keep for 30 years on the shelf if stored in a cool, dry location.
+Some will keep for 30 years on the shelf if stored in an excellent, dry location.
+These foods don’t take much preparation, and they are lightweight and ideal for bug-out bags.

 - Survival bars